-RESIDENTIAL SMOKE ALARM, CARBON MONOXIDE ALARM AND FIRE EXTINGUISHER INSPECTIONS
+RESIDENTIAL SMOKE ALARM, CARBON MONOXIDE ALARM AND SECONDARY POWER SOURCE IDENTIFICATION

 2) CARBON MONOXIDE ALARMS (CO)

-• Battery Only and Plug In CO alarms shall be under 5 years old.
-Combination Smoke Alarm/Carbon Monoxide Alarms shall be under 10 years old.
+Battery Only and Plug In CO alarms shall be under 5 years old.
+Combination Smoke Alarm/Carbon Monoxide Alarms shall be under 10 years old and comply with smoke detector rules.

 4) FEES